radix007/OpenWrt-Tp-Link-C6/README.md

 ![Alt Text](/images/Image1.png)

 - Now once you find your router , Download the corresponding Firmware .
-I am going to download the snapshot as it has the latest version .
-Download It And copy it to desktop .
+I am going to download the stable version and copy it to the desktop .You can download the snapshot if you want.